 He wrote "they are presented here not only as a form of personal exorcism but as a public demonstration of the private art of practical dreaming".

 And when you listen to the more gentle ambient experiments, like the one below, you can hear why he was invited to work on material for David Sylvian's beautiful Gone to Earth album five years later.

 Perhaps these instrumentals have been influenced by what Eno and Cluster were doing in the years previous (on the albums Cluster and Eno, and After the Heat) but given what he'd been doing up to this point it's possible Nelson had arrived at a similar sound quite independently.

-Unfortunately as far as I can see, you can only get the titular songs album through iTunes (an expanded edition) but the other record of instrumentals doesn't appear to be easily available.
+Unfortunately as far as I can see, you can only get the titular songs album through iTunes (an expanded edition) and hear them on Spotify but the other record of instrumentals doesn't appear to be easily available.

 To get that tasty item you probably need to do what I did, rumble through the discount bins of battered old vinyl.